openmrs/openmrs-standalone/src/main/config/README.txt

 Windows
 -------

-Option 1: Double click the 'standalone-1.1.1.jar' file in the expanded archive folder to launch OpenMRS.
+Option 1: Double click the 'openmrs-standalone.jar' file in the expanded archive folder to launch OpenMRS.

-Option 2: From the Windows command line, navigate to the expanded archive folder and run this command: java -jar standalone-1.1.1.jar
+Option 2: From the Windows command line, navigate to the expanded archive folder and run this command: java -jar openmrs-standalone.jar

 Mac OS X
 --------

-Option 1: Double click 'standalone-1.1.1.jar' file in the expanded archive folder to launch OpenMRS.
+Option 1: Double click 'openmrs-standalone.jar' file in the expanded archive folder to launch OpenMRS.

 Option 2: Launch Terminal.app or another command line tool and navigate to the root directory of the expanded archive file.
-Run this command: java -jar standalone-1.1.1.jar
+Run this command: java -jar openmrs-standalone.jar

 Linux
 -----